 Dr Elena Bellotti received her BSc and MSc in Biomedical Engineering and her PhD in Chemical and Material Science at the University of Pisa.
 Before joining the MINDED programme, she carried out her post-doctoral training in the laboratories of Prof. Steven R. Little at the University of Pittsburgh, where she developed and engineered polymeric microparticles and thermoresponsive hydrogels for the treatment of ocular pathologies.
 Her research field focuses on the development and characterization of biomaterials for controlled drug delivery to be applied in the treatment of different pathologies.

 Dr Lucilla Cardinali obtained her BSc in Cognitive Psychology and MSc in Neuropsychology from the University of Bologna.
-She then moved to Lyon (France) where she worked, under the supervision of Dr Alessandro Farnè, on the plasticity of body representations after tool use and obtained her PhD in Cognitive Neuroscience from the Université Lyon 1.
-Before joining the MINDED programme, she has worked as post-doctoral fellow in Dr Jody Culham Lab at the Brain and Mind Institute at Western University (Canada) first, and with Monica Gori at IIT (U-VIP: Unit for Visually Impaired people) after.
+She then moved to Lyon (France) where she worked, under the supervision of Dr A. Farnè, on the plasticity of body representations after tool use and obtained her PhD in Cognitive Neuroscience from the Université Lyon 1.
+Before joining the MINDED programme, she worked as post-doctoral fellow in Dr J Culham Lab at the Brain and Mind Institute at Western University (Canada) first, and with Dr M. Gori at IIT (U-VIP: Unit for Visually Impaired people) after.
 Her research interests focus on body and space representations and their plasticity.

 Alexander Cook obtained a BSc in Chemistry from Imperial College in 2013 and carried out a research project on the development of a minimally invasive continuous glucose sensor with Professor Tony Cass.
 He completed an MSc in Polymer Chemistry at the University of Warwick in 2014, conducting research in the group of Professor Sebastien Perrier on the design and characterisation of self-assembling peptide-polymer conjugates.
 Before joining the MINDED project, Alexander carried out his doctoral activities ar the University of Warwick, also in the group of Professor Sebastien Perrier, investigating functional polymers for drug delivery applications.